Choo-Choo Charles: Development and release

 Choo-Choo Charles was developed by Gavin Eisenbeisz using Unreal Engine 4's Blueprint visual script.
 He recorded the development process in blogs on YouTube.

 Eisenbeisz has stated that while the corruption of childhood joy and innocence is a popular theme in horror, he wanted Choo-Choo Charles to be unique in that it is based on a popular children's TV show; namely, Thomas & Friends, starring Thomas the Tank Engine.
 This was his favorite kids' show when he was young.
 Choo-Choo Charles was largely inspired by the 3D horror animation Thomas Feeds by Tom Coben which depicts Thomas the Tank Engine as a monstrous spider-train hybrid.
 The animation was published in November 2020 to Coben's YouTube channel.
 Inspiration was likely also gleaned from Charlie the Choo-Choo, a 2016 children's book written by Stephen King (under the pseudonym "Beryl Evans") as part of The Dark Tower series.

 The game was released for Windows on December 9, 2022, under his company Two Star Games, although Eisenbeisz stated that he had plans to port the game to consoles as well.
 On December 21, 2023, the game was released for Xbox One, Xbox Series X and Series S, PlayStation 4, and PlayStation 5.

-On October 26, 2023, Eisenbeisz updated the game with a "Nightmare Mode", which makes the game excruciatingly harder than usual, adding permadeath and buffing enemies.
+On October 26, 2023, Eisenbeisz updated the game with a "Nightmare Mode", which makes the game significantly harder than usual, adding permadeath and buffing enemies.
 A new soundtrack was also composed for the new difficulty.